Nigerian forces raid Islamist base in Kano, 1 killed

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.

-KANO, Nigeria Nigerian forces raided the hideout of Islamist militants in Kano on Tuesday, killing the suspected mastermind of an attack on Christian worshippers, in a gun battle that lasted several hours in the main northern city.
+KANO, Nigeria Nigerian forces raided the hideout of suspected Islamist militants in Kano on Tuesday, killing one of them in a gun battle that shook the main northern city.

-The raid followed a spate of attacks in the past days, believed to be by Islamist sect Boko Haram, which killed 30 people and dampened hopes that tighter security in the north had drastically reduced the sect's capability.
+The raid followed a series of attacks believed to have been carried out by Islamist sect Boko Haram in the past days which killed 30 people and dampened hopes that tighter security in the north had drastically reduced their capability.

-Residents of the Bubugaje slum area of Kano awoke to several loud explosions and the sound of gunfire.
+Residents of the Sabuwar Gandu area of Kano awoke to several loud blasts and the sound of gunfire.

-"It is really terrifying ... everyone is indoors," said Anthonia Okafor, a student at Kano university.
+"Our men just raided one of the hideouts of the elements ... where we discovered explosives and weapons," said a spokesman for the Joint Task Force (JTF) in Kano, Lieutenant Iweha Ikedichi.

-Hundreds have died in violence across the north and in the capital Abuja since the Islamists launched their uprising in 2009, targeting authorities, security forces and more recently the north's Christian minority.
+Gunmen attacked a lecture theatre being used for Christian worship in Kano and a church in northeast Maiduguri, Boko Haram's headquarters, on Sunday, killing 19 people.

-"Our men just raided one of the hideouts of the elements ... where we discovered explosives and weapons," said Lieutenant Iweha Ikedichi, a spokesman for the Joint Task Force (JTF) in Kano, Nigeria's second biggest city.
+A bomb blast struck a police chief's convoy in eastern Taraba state on Monday, killing 11 people.

-That attack and another one on Sunday against a church in northeast Maiduguri, Boko Haram's spiritual headquarters, killed 19 people between them.
-ID:nL5E8FU2LH]
+Commissioner of Police in Kano State Ibrahim Idris told Radio Nigeria the raid targeted suspects from the Kano attack.

-Nigerian forces took journalists to the scene of the battle, a hot, dusty slum at the edge of a rusting industrial estate.
-They brought out three women and two children they said had been rescued from the house, which was partly demolished by fighting.
+"Based on intelligence report on the suspects' hideout, a joint team comprising the soldiers, police and ... the State Security Service commenced that operation this morning," he said.
+"One of the suspects was killed in the process, three women and two children were taken into custody."

-Police Commissioner for Kano State Ibrahim Idris told Radio Nigeria that AK-47 assault rifles, 467 munitions and 45 cans full of explosives were seized in the raid in Kano, an ancient Islamic city once at the heart of the merchant caravan routes stretching across the Sahara from Africa's interior to the Mediterranean.
+He said several AK-47 assault riffles, 467 rounds of ammunition and 45 cans filled with explosives were seized.

-"Based on intelligence reports on the suspects' hideout, a joint team comprising soldiers, police and the State Security Service commenced that operation this morning," he said.
+The shadowy sect says it is fighting to reinstate an ancient Islamic caliphate in Africa's most populous nation, whose 160 million people are split roughly evenly between Muslims and Christians along north-south lines.

-Boko Haram says it is fighting to reinstate a 19th century Islamic caliphate in Africa's most populous nation, whose 160 million people are split roughly evenly between Muslims and Christians along north-south lines.
+"We were kept awake by bomb blasts and gunfire.
+It is really terrifying.
+We can't say where exactly the blasts are coming from.
+Everyone is indoors," Anthonia Okafor, a student at Kano university who lives in the Sabuwar Gandu area, told Reuters by telephone.

-Boko Haram's attacks have replaced militancy in the oil producing Niger Delta as the main security threat to the administration of President Goodluck Jonathan, a southern Christian, and it has gained momentum since his election victory a year ago.
+Hundreds have died in bomb and gun attacks across the north and in the capital Abuja since the Islamists launched their uprising in 2009, targeting authorities, security forces and more recently the north's Christian minority.

-A bomb blast struck a police chief's convoy in previously peaceful eastern Taraba state on Monday, killing 11 people.
+The insurgency has replaced militancy in the oil producing Niger Delta as the main security threat to President Goodluck Jonathan's administration and it has gained momentum since his election victory a year ago.

-(Additional reporting by Mike Oboh and Camillus Eboh in Abuja; Writing by Tim Cocks; Editing by Diana Abdallah)
+(Additional reporting by Mike Oboh and Camillus Eboh in Abuja; Writing by Tim Cocks; Editing by Janet Lawrence)

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.